cfmata/CoPT/README.md

 pip install mmcv-full==1.3.7
 ```
 CoPT is built on top of [MIC](https://github.com/lhoyer/MIC/tree/master/seg).
 That page has instructions on how to set up the datasets and train a baseline MIC model.
-Please make sure you update the paths to your datses in the config files in the configs folder.
+Please make sure you update the paths to your datsets in the config files in the configs folder.

 # Experiments